SwedbankPay/developer.swedbankpay.com/payments/credit-card/redirect.md

 Not yet supported

 ## Purchase flow
-The sequence diagram below shows a high level description of a complete purchase, and the requests you have to send to PayEx.
+The sequence diagram below shows a high level description of a complete purchase, and the requests you have to send to Swedbank Pay.
 The links will take you directly to the corresponding API description.

 When dealing with credit card payments, 3D-Secure authentication of the cardholder is an essential topic.
-There are three alternative outcome of a credit card payment:
+There are two alternative outcome of a credit card payment:

 * 3D-Secure enabled - by default, 3D-secure should be enabled, and Swedbank Pay will check if the card is enrolled with 3D-secure.
 This depends on the issuer of the card.
 If the card is not enrolled with 3D-Secure, no authentication of the cardholder is done.
 * Card supports 3D-Secure - if the card is enrolled with 3D-Secure, Swedbank Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
 Normally this will be done using BankID or Mobile BankID.